Kotlin/kotlinx.coroutines/docs/topics/shared-mutable-state-and-concurrency.md

 The first step of using an actor is to define a class of messages that an actor is going to process.
 Kotlin's [sealed classes](https://kotlinlang.org/docs/reference/sealed-classes.html) are well suited for that purpose.
 We define `CounterMsg` sealed class with `IncCounter` message to increment a counter and `GetCounter` message to get its value.
-The later needs to send a response.
+The latter needs to send a response.
 A [CompletableDeferred] communication primitive, that represents a single value that will be known (communicated) in the future, is used here for that purpose.